Other Ways to Say “Average” (with meanings & examples)

 Acceptable

-- All the students who reach an acceptable level of knowledge will be able to apply for a scholarship.
+- All students who reach an acceptable level may apply for the scholarship.

 Adequate

-- The hotel we stayed in was basic but perfectly adequate.
-It had everything we needed.
+- The hotel was basic but perfectly adequate for a short stay.

 Decent

-- Mira had a decent job with a decent salary.
+- She has a decent job with a decent salary.

-- For the money I pay I expect to have a decent hotel room.
+- For that price, I expect a decent hotel room.

 Middling